6 ways to celebrate Valentine’s Day on a budget

 Buy secondhand jewelry

-Instead of buying an expensive diamond bracelet from Zales, go to an antique shop and look for jewelry there.
+Instead of buying an expensive diamond bracelet from a high-end jewelry store, go to an antique shop and look for jewelry there.
 Prices will vary from ouch to that’s a steal.
-With a little luck, you might be able to find something unique and inexpensive that your partner will love.
+With a little luck, you might be able to find something unique and inexpensive your partner will love.

 What’s your favorite Valentine’s Day hack?
 Let us know in the comments.